cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Prompts-Are-Lossy-The-Limit-of-AI-Assisted-Coding.md

 ## Final Words

 This is not meant to reassure software engineers.
 Many tasks do not require human interaction, and many users only want a "good enough" answer; LLMs serve those needs.
-And the things LLMs cannot do are not automatically things *you* can do.
+Besides, are the things LLMs cannot do automatically things a software engineer *can* do?
+And are the things a software engineer can do automatically beyond a product manager's reach?
+SDE roles will definitely shrink massively and rapidly.

 The narrower claim is this: there is still a place where humans add irreducible value — at the boundary where vague intent becomes concrete software — and you have to find your own way to live there, while the machines keep getting better at everything else.